riccardove/easyjasub/README.md

 EasyJaSub is a tool to add furigana and in-line translation to japanese subtitles, for language learning.
 It takes Japanese and an other language (say English) text subtitles and combines them in picture-basted subtitles.

+MeCab https://code.google.com/p/mecab/downloads/list is used to parse Japanese, you need to install it separately

-With the help of Kanji Converter (http://nihongo.j-talk.com/) it adds furigana, split words, put romaji and a raw word translation where possible.
+Alternatively to MeCab, with the help of Kanji Converter (http://nihongo.j-talk.com/) it adds furigana, split words, put romaji and a raw word translation where possible.
 Actually you need to manually use the Kanji Converter website and save the resulting HTML locally; of course the result of the automatic converter is not always accurate.